 Purchasing Goods and Services

 Purchasing compliance can be complex due to the layers of rules.
 As a state institution, we are required to ensure compliance at every level.
-This purchasing and procurement information will hopefully help you determine your compliance obligations.
-Keep in mind that you can contact Purchasing at any time with questions.
+This purchasing and procurement information will hopefully help you identify your compliance obligations and identify where to submit your requests.